KHP-Informatics/RetroSnake/README.md

 Replace the file list_of_known_integration_sitesNR.bed with the list of known integration sites for your own transposable element.
 Thus is only needed for stepos X and Y.

+3.In config yaml
+element - replace with the name of TE, as defined in RepeatMasker libraries

 Parameters that might need adjustment according to your needs:

-Filtering step

--in file filterHighQualRetroseqForDownstream.py
+# Retroseq filtering step - definition and adjustment

+The filtering is done in script filterHighQualRetroseqForDownstream.py, found in folder pythonScripts.
+It takes into account flags fl and gq.

-the actual filtering line is
+The actual filtering line is
       if ((fl == 6 and gq > 28) or (fl == 7 and gq > 20) or (fl == 8 and gq > 10)):

- that would be the place to adjust the combination of flags to qualify an insertion
+ To change the criteria, adjust the combination of flags to qualify an insertion in that line

  # RepeatMasker output filtering